The Stuff ‘yer Have to Do…

 WTF you may well say?

-Boans was an iconic department store in Western Australia for almost a century.
-Remember when every State or City had such emporiums of shopping pleasure for those so inclined?- Myer in Victoria, Grace Brothers in New South Wales, Malcolm Reid in South Australia and so on.
-Now the buildings may still exist but the companies have been absorbed into a small number of conglomerates over the last forty years.
-Boans were chomped up by the Myer Group in 1986.
+Boans was an iconic West Australian department store for almost a century.
+Remember when every state or city had such emporiums of shopping pleasure for those so inclined?
+Myer in Victoria, Grace Brothers in New South Wales, Malcolm Reid in South Australia and so on.
+Now the buildings may still exist but the companies have been absorbed into a small number of conglomerates over the last forty years; Boans were chomped up by the Myer Group in 1986.

 image

-Stephenson showing the kids his Tasman Cooper T70 Climax, I wonder if he fired it up and did a lap or two of the Boans, Morley carpark!?
-Car taken to Perth by Don O’Sullivan who acquired it from Bill Patterson in Melbourne, Stephenson only raced it for 12 months (SLWA)
+Stephenson showing the kids his Tasman Cooper T70 Climax.
+I wonder if he fired the 2.5-litre Coventry Climax FPF and did a lap or two of the Boans, Morley carpark!?
+The car taken to Perth by Don O’Sullivan who bought it from Bill Patterson in Melbourne, Stephenson only raced it for 12 months

-It seems that Boans organised a ‘cross-promotion’ to raise their profile, to flog a few lawnmowers and roll BP into the fun.
+It seems that Boans organised a cross-promotion to raise their profile and flog a few lawnmowers, rolling BP into the fun.
 Poor BP sponsored Gordon drew the short straw that day to display his car and hand out the prizes.
 The local media did the rest to maximise exposure.

-FTD was awarded to the kid who pushed his mower ‘for Chrissakes pick a Victa two-stroke son it will be lighter than the four-stroke Scott-Bonnar’- across Boans, Morley store carpark the fastest.
-Morley is 10 Km from central Perth.
+FTD was awarded to the kid who pushed his mower ‘for Chrissakes pick a Victa two-stroke son it will be lighter than the four-stroke Scott-Bonnar’ – across Boans carpark the fastest; Morley is 10km from central Perth.

-The history of the two T70’s car is covered in the two articles below rather than relate the history of one of the two ‘first McLarens’ built.
+The history of the two T70s car is covered in the two articles below rather than restate the history of one of the ‘first real McLarens’ built.

 Stephenson was a stalwart of WA racing for decades, mainly in Touring Cars.
 He had a busy season in 1968 racing both his ex-Alec Mildren Racing Alfa Romeo GTA and the Cooper in local circuit races at Caversham, having several wins in the T70, and hillclimbs at Mount Brown, York.